Quick Answer

 | Uncertain state | You cannot confirm whether create succeeded | Freeze and verify in both systems before any retry | No blind retry | Your assigned manual-review owner |

 Step 4: Keep a two-system audit trail for fast reconciliation.
 Use HubSpot enrollment history and path visibility to inspect what happened for a record, including enrollment date, time, and reason.
-Add this build note now: [Verify your current HubSpot log retention and export options in your portal before launch.]
+Before launch, verify current HubSpot log retention and export options in your portal.

 With these controls in place, run your full same-deal replay and recovery tests before launch.